Tourism and business information center of Šiauliai district

 HILL OF CROSSES

-After Lithuania regained its independence, pilgrims began to flock to the Hill of Crosses in a continuous stream.
-Crosses were also built at the foot of the mountain, because they were no longer large enough on the mountain itself .
-The most important event in the history of the Hill of Crosses, which made it famous throughout the world, was the visit of Pope John Paul II on September 7, 1993.
-The Holy Father prayed on the Hill of Crosses, celebrated Holy Mass in the chapel built near the mountain and addressed the gathered large crowd of believers: " May this Hill of Crosses at the end of the second millennium after Christ testify and proclaim the new, third millennium, proclaim Salvation and Redemption, which we will not find anywhere else, except in the Cross and Resurrection of our Redeemer ."
-The Pope blessed Lithuania and all of Christian Europe.
-The Pope later mentioned his visit to the Hill of Crosses many times in various speeches, and a year after the visit, the Holy Father's gift to Lithuania - the Crucifix (sculptor E. Manfrini) - arrived in Lithuania.
+The most significant event in the history of the Hill of Crosses — the one that made it known across the world — was the visit of Pope John Paul II on 7 September 1993.
+The Holy Father prayed at the site, celebrated Holy Mass in the chapel constructed beside the hill, and addressed the vast crowd of faithful gathered there: “May this Hill of Crosses, at the close of the second millennium after Christ, bear witness and proclaim the new, third millennium — proclaiming Salvation and Redemption, which we will find nowhere else but in the Cross and Resurrection of our Redeemer.”
+The Pope bestowed his blessing upon Lithuania and upon Christian Europe.
+John Paul II referred to his visit to the Hill of Crosses many times in subsequent speeches, and one year after the visit, Lithuania received his gift — a crucifix sculpted by Enrico Manfrini.

 This gem of Christian Europe is admired not only by believers, but also by travelers from all over the world.
 The Hill of Crosses attracts both individual pilgrims and tourist groups, and its popularity continues to grow.
 The diversity of visitors is also increasing: individual travelers usually come from Europe, while large tour groups arrive from North and South America and Asia.